mn-INF/Ball-Knowing/README.md

 This repository and the queries along with it are a fun take on working on new SQL queries to derive insights about NBA players and teams.

 MISCELLANEOUS GUIDELINES:
--snake_case, not camelCase
+- snake_case, not camelCase
--No special characters in names (e.g. Luka Doncic, not Luka Dončić).
+- No special characters in names (e.g. Luka Doncic, not Luka Dončić).
 This decision makes it easier to match players to different public data sources, most of which do not use special characters.
--A season_type differentiates both team_seasons and player_seasons between preseason, regular season, playoffs, all-star, etc.
+- A season_type differentiates both team_seasons and player_seasons between preseason, regular season, playoffs, all-star, etc.